awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_remove.md

 ## Leaving an Organization as a Member Account<a name="orgs_manage_accounts_leave-as-member"></a>

 When signed in to a member account, you can remove that one account from its organization\.
 To do this, complete the following procedure\.
+The master account cannot leave the organization using this technique\.
+To remove the master account, you must [delete the organization]()\.

 **Minimum permissions**
 To leave an AWS organization, you must have the following permissions: